immcantation/alakazam/docs/vignettes/Topology-Vignette.md

 Extracting the MRCA from a tree is accomplished using the `getMRCA` function.
 The germline distance criteria are as described above for `getPathLengths` and can be either node hops or mutational events, with or without exclusion of nodes with specific annotations.
-To simply extact the annotations for the node(s) immediately below the germline, you can use the  `path=steps` argument without any node exclusion:
+To simply extract the annotations for the node(s) immediately below the germline, you can use the  `path=steps` argument without any node exclusion: